simifalaye/aboulomania-bot/README.md

   has been configured) or manually by running "*draw_now*"

 **Draw Rules**:
+* If all users in the draw chose the same choice, it wins automatically
 * Each user gets two picks in the draw
 * The first pick gets an additional entry in the draw
 * Two winners are drawn from the entry list